justinbachtell/quote-table/CONTRIBUTING.md

 # Contributing Guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on Quote Library.
+Any contribution you make will be reflected on Quote Table.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.